bsilverthorn/maccarone/README.md

 add.mn.py  add.py  fizzbuzz.mn.py  fizzbuzz.py  __init__.py  todo.mn.py  todo.py
 ```

-You would typically run `maccarone` before running, e.g., `python -m build` and publishing the package.
+You would typically run `maccarone` before running, e.g., `python -m build` and publishing your package.

 ### Distributing your code

-You probably want to run Maccarone during development, but not require your users to install or run it.
+You probably want to run Maccarone during development, but not require your users to install or run it themselves.

-That outcome is easiest to achieve by
+That outcome is easiest to achieve by:

 - Adding `maccarone` only as a dev dependency
 - Using the `.mn.py` extension for source files containing natural language snippets
 - Running `maccarone --write` during your package build process

-to produce pure-Python `.py` files that will be picked up by your Python packaging tool.
+That approach will produce pure-Python `.py` files to be picked up by your Python packaging tool.

 Related work
 ------------